Section Five

 Inclusion asks about potential users’ emotional experiences with the site, or to the group of people that the website is aiming to create.
 Your goal might be to present information about your practice to everyone in your community in a way that draws people in and makes them feel that your clinic will be welcoming and helpful for them.
 Inclusion refers to whether your website achieves this goal.

-Visual abilities.
-Use shorter paragraphs, larger fonts, and fewer non-functional decorative elements.
+Visually, for example, you might need shorter paragraphs, larger fonts, and fewer non-functional decorative elements.
 Use color contrasts that people with different levels of color vision can perceive (avoid red on green or vice versa, and avoid blue on yellow or vice versa).
-Use sharp contrasts throughout; one of my own routine visual complaints, because of my own visual abilities, is what I refer to as web designers’ illegible “grey on grey” color choices.
+Use sharp contrasts throughout (one of my own routine visual complaints, because of my own visual abilities, is what I refer to as web designers’ illegible “grey on grey” color choices).
 Take the time to write complete and meaningful alternative text for all photos, pictures, and other visual elements; if you allow an AI or natural-language computer system to create your first draft of such text, read it and fix it.
 And be aware of how your webpages will function with text-reading software or if they have been zoomed in or otherwise adjusted for visual accessibility; experiment with the accessibility settings on your phone and your computer, if you have never had reason to use them (or try reading your webpages with your sunglasses on and with the screen’s brightness turned to its lowest level, if your vision is not usually limited).

 And the specific words we include on webpages, of course, also convey our multi-cultural inclusivity and respect.
 Some words are legally required: If you are a covered entity under HIPAA or subject to other federal regulations, you must provide the current prescribed nondiscrimination statement (see Module 3, and use the U.S. Department of Health and Human Services website for current guidance and the required format of the statement).

 Well beyond the legal minimums, multi-cultural websites are also phrased to be positive and inclusive throughout.
-Person-first language remains the generally preferable default for a website intended for the general public, and we must describe abilities, backgrounds, and identities in positively framed ways.
-If you list the services you provide, for example, try “Services available to help all people of all ages with speech sound production, speech fluency, voice production, expressive language, receptive language, and social communication” rather than “Services for speech disorders, voice disorders, and language disorders.”
+Person-first language remains the generally preferable default for a website intended for the general public, so I still recommend person-first language on general clinical websites (even though some groups are rethinking this advice or using identity-first descriptors as pride language for themselves).
+We also seek to describe abilities, backgrounds, and identities in positively framed ways.
+If you list the services you provide, for example, try “Services available to help all people of all ages with speech, voice, language, and social communication” rather than “Services for speech disorders, voice disorders, and language disorders.”

 And because we welcome all clients from all backgrounds, use explicit words on your website to say so; include a phrase such as “We welcome inquiries from everyone” or “All clients from all backgrounds and with all individual identities are welcome at Sunflower Speech Therapy.”